 One of the tactics of leftists is to manipulate and misuse language for their own purposes.
 Thus they make up words and phrases and hijack existing ones.
-'Racial profiling' is an example of the former.
+'Islamophobe' is an example of the former, 'disenfranchise' an example of the latter.
+'Racial profiling' is a second example of the former.
 It is a meaningless phrase apart from its use as a semantic bludgeon.
 Race is an element in a profile; it cannot be a profile.
 A profile cannot consist of just one characteristic.
 I can profile you, but it makes no sense racially to profile you.
 Apparel is an element in a profile; it cannot be a profile.
 I can profile you, but it makes no sense sartorially to profile you.

 Let's think about this.